barstoolbluz/ssrc/README.md

 - **High-Quality Conversion**: Achieves excellent audio quality with minimal artifacts.
 - **FFT-Based Algorithm**: Utilizes a unique FFT-based algorithm for precise and efficient sampling rate conversion.
-- **SleefDFT Integration**: Leverages SleefDFT, a product of the [SLEEF Project](https://sleef.org/), for fast Fourier transforms (FFT), enabling high-speed conversions.
+- **SleefDFT Integration**: Leverages [SleefDFT](https://sleef.org/dft.xhtml), a product of the [SLEEF Project](https://sleef.org/), for fast Fourier transforms (FFT), enabling high-speed conversions.
 - **SIMD Optimization**: Takes advantage of SIMD (Single Instruction, Multiple Data) techniques for accelerated processing.
+It is capable of high-speed conversion using [AVX-512](https://en.wikipedia.org/wiki/AVX-512).
 - **Dithering Functionality**: Supports various dithering techniques, including noise shaping based on the absolute threshold of hearing (ATH) curve.
 - **Specialized Filters**: Implements high-order filters to address the challenges of converting between 44.1kHz and 48kHz.
 - **Selectable Conversion Profile**: You can select the filter lengths and computing precision.
 Single-precision computation is generally sufficient for audio processing, and even the standard profile allows for highly accurate conversion.
 However, since this tool is designed for audiophiles, you can also select a profile that performs all computation in double precision.